vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle." - Christian D. Larson
 > 1. "The only person you should try to be better than is the person you were yesterday." - Anonymous
 > 1. "The best way to predict the future is to create it." - Abraham Lincoln
-> 1. "Self-belief is the first step to success." - Unknown
+> 1. "Self-belief is the first step to success." - Anonymous

 ## Purpose and Vision - V